 SALE OF PRODUCTS AND SERVICES

 These Terms and Conditions of Sale, all attachments hereto and all referenced specifications, drawings, notes, instructions and other written materials and information are incorporated herein and are made a part of these Terms and Conditions of Sale (collectively, these “Terms and Conditions”) and together constitute the entire agreement between Company and the Customer to whom these Terms and Conditions are delivered (“Buyer”) in connection with the purchase and sale of any of the products (the “Products”) or services (the “Services”) listed on the quote attached hereto and supersedes all purchase orders and related prior communications, understandings and agreements.
 In the event of a conflict between these Terms and Conditions and any other agreement between Company and Buyer relating to the Products, the terms of these Terms and Conditions shall control.
 These Terms and Conditions may be amended from time to time by Company.

 1. PRICING AND PAYMENT.

 1.1.
 Pricing.
 The prices of the Products and Services are set forth on the quote.
 Prices are exclusive of all taxes, customs duties or similar tariffs and fees and shipping and insurance charges, all of which shall be Buyer’s responsibility.
 Service prices are based upon laws, codes and regulations in existence as of the quote date.
+Final pricing may be adjusted from estimate to reflect actual conditions.
+Examples include, unexpected scaffolding, security or contracting requirements.
 Customer delays and design changes made necessary by newly enacted laws, codes and regulations put into effect after the quoted date may require reasonable adjustment in the schedule and additional compensation in accordance with Paragraph 2.3 of this agreement.

 1.2.
 Services.
 In the event Buyer requests services not expressly provided under these Terms and Conditions (including without limitation, training and installation services), such services shall be specified in a written Statement of Work, signed by Company and Buyer, specifying the services to be performed and the fees to be paid by Buyer.